Great Railroad Strike of 1877: Aftermath and legacy

-In total, there were likely over 100,000 people that were involved in the Great Railroad Strike of 1877.
-Of those involved, nearly 1,000 people were jailed and about 100 were killed.
+In total, there were likely over 100,000 people that were involved in the strike.
+Of those involved, nearly 1,000 people were jailed, and about 126 to 160 were killed.
 The strike caused over 50% of the United States' rail freight to stop for some time.

 In the end, the strikers were unable to meaningfully resist the organized violence coordinated against them by local, state, and federal governments.
 However, the high cost of organizing such violence in both fiscal and political terms was not lost on the corporate and government leaders behind it.
 Robert Harris of the Chicago, Burlington and Quincy Railroad was quoted as saying: "A reduction of pay to employes [sic] may be as expensive to the Co. as an increase of pay."
 Despite the strike not resulting in an immediate acceptance of worker demands, over the next several years many railroads restored all or part of the initial pay cuts and were reluctant to put any further pressure on wages.

-The Great Railroad Strike of 1877 led to the rise of certain political parties including the Workingmen's Party of the United States, the Greenback-Labor Party, and the Populist Party.
+The strike led to the rise of certain political parties including the Workingmen's Party of the United States, the Greenback-Labor Party, and the Populist Party.
 The strike ultimately led to increased membership in the Knights of Labor as well.
-Labor rights became a major national issue for both the Republican and Democratic Parties due to the strike.
-The Bureau of Labor was also formed by Congress in 1884 after the national call for labor rights and the aftermath of the Great Railroad Strike of 1877.
+Labor rights became a major national issue for both the Republican and Democratic Parties.
+The Bureau of Labor was formed by Congress in 1884.